wmahfoudh/rpi-vpn-hotspot/README.md

 sudo apt-get upgrade
 sudo apt-get install openvpn openresolv
 ````
-We will install openvpn as well as openresolv.
-### What is OpenVPN?
-OpenVPN is a robust and highly configurable VPN solution that allows secure point-to-point or site-to-site connections with routed or bridged configurations and remote access facilities.
-It uses SSL/TLS for key exchange and is capable of traversing network address translators (NATs) and firewalls.
-### Why openresolv?
-openresolv is a utility to manage resolv.conf, which is the configuration file for DNS resolvers.
+We will install openvpn as well as openresolv. openresolv is a utility to manage resolv.conf, which is the configuration file for DNS resolvers.
 It allows multiple programs that need to modify resolv.conf to do so safely and flexibly.
 Programs like VPN clients can dynamically update DNS settings without conflicting with each other.
 It handles DNS requests properly, **protecting against DNS leaks**.

 If you are on ProtonVPN, you would like to download and activate its configuration:
 ````bash
 sudo wget "https://raw.githubusercontent.com/ProtonVPN/scripts/master/update-resolv-conf.sh" -O "/etc/openvpn/update-resolv-conf"
 sudo chmod +x "/etc/openvpn/update-resolv-conf"
 ````
-To connect using OpenVPN, simply run `sudo openvpn your-ovpn-file.ovpn`
+To connect using OpenVPN, simply run `sudo openvpn example-ovpn-file.ovpn`

 ### Let's make it fancier
 Tyically,
-- We have multiple OpenVPN connection files `.ovpn`, we should be able to choose which one to use
 - We connect to Raspberry Pi though SSH and we would like to leave the VPN connected when we close the SSH session
+- we want to be able to choose which `.ovpn` file to use like above connection example

-We will create a simple script that:
+We will create a script that:
 - Takes a `.ovpn` as argument to use it for connection, if not provided it will connect to a default one
 - Connects and leave OpenVPN running in the background
 - After connecting, it will fetch the external IP address and display it
-- Uses a text file called `login.conf` where the OpenVPN username and password are stored to connect without prompt (you can chmod this file and make it accessible only to root users, this will work because we will run the scipt as root)
+- Uses the (text) file `login.conf` where the OpenVPN username and password are stored to connect without prompt (you can chmod this file and make it accessible only to root users, this will work because we will run the scipt as root)
-- Optionally, logs the output of OpenVPN to a text file `out.txt`
+- Logs the output of OpenVPN to a text file `out.txt` to troubleshoot in case of an issue

 Here we go,
 ```` bash